Symmetry-reduced model reduction of shift-equivariant systems via operator inference: Introduction

 In this work, we develop a non-intrusive ROM framework for shift-equivariant PDE systems by combining symmetry reduction techniques from~\cite{Rowley2000}, specifically the template fitting process and the reconstruction equation, with Operator Inference (OpInf).
-The resulting Symmetry-Reduced Operator Inference (SR-OpInf) ROM serves as a data-driven counterpart to the intrusive SR-Galerkin ROM, yet retains many of its advantages.
-Trained solely on solution data without any access to the full-order model (FOM), the SR-OpInf ROM approximates the dynamics of spatially aligned profiles using a compact set of non-Fourier POD modes.
-Crucially, our framework enables efficient real-time computation of the shifting amount via a reconstruction equation whose coefficients are learned from data.
-To our knowledge, this is the first non-intrusive ROM that allows the shifting speed to be inferred online from the reduced variables—making it capable of accurately predicting both the direction and magnitude of spatial drift for previously unseen solutions.
-Moreover, by applying the re-projection technique~\cite{Peherstorfer2020} to pre-process the training snapshots, we show that the SR-OpInf operators can be learned through a convex optimization problem with a unique global optimum matching SR-Galerkin operators.
+The resulting Symmetry-Reduced Operator Inference (S-R OpInf) ROM serves as a data-driven counterpart to the intrusive S-R Galerkin ROM, yet retains many of its advantages.
+Trained on solution data (and possibly the right-hand side dynamical vector field) without access to the individual operator terms in the full-order model (FOM), the S-R OpInf ROM approximates the dynamics of spatially aligned profiles using a compact set of non-Fourier POD modes.
+Crucially, our framework enables efficient real-time computation of the shift amount via a reconstruction equation whose coefficients are learned from data.
+Moreover, by applying the re-projection technique~\cite{Peherstorfer2020} to pre-process the training snapshots, we show that the S-R OpInf operators can be learned through a strictly convex optimization problem with a unique global optimum matching S-R Galerkin operators.
 This establishes a direct correspondence between the intrusive and non-intrusive frameworks and allows insights from the Galerkin formulation to be carried over.
 We demonstrate the effectiveness of our method on the Kuramoto–Sivashinsky equation (KSE), focusing on drifting wave solutions with beating temporal dynamics.
-Our evaluations confirm that the SR-OpInf ROM accurately reproduces the high-fidelity FOM simulation data in terms of the spatial profile of the solution, the reduced variable, and the shifting speed, while also preserving shift-equivariance under shifts in the initial condition.
-Moreover, with re-projected training data, the SR-OpInf ROM successfully replicates the forecasts of its intrusive counterpart, the SR-Galerkin ROM.
+Specifically, we evaluate the framework across both single- and multiple-trajectory reconstruction tasks.
+Our results confirm that, when equipped with suitable penalty regularization, the S-R OpInf ROM accurately reproduces the high-fidelity spatial profiles and shift dynamics.
+More importantly, in the multi-solution scenario, our non-intrusive framework demonstrates remarkable robustness on unseen testing data, systematically outperforming its intrusive S-R Galerkin counterpart.
+These ingredients also point to potential applications beyond the single-parameter setting studied here---in particular to parameter-dependent and control-oriented reduced-order modeling---which we discuss in Section~\ref{sec:conclusions}.